xtofl/cpp11training/slides/function_signature_design/function_signature_design.md

 Make the essence of the function

 * as clear as possible
-* to all needed parties
+* to all parties
-* in all needed situations
+* in all situations

 With the tools we have at our disposal